What Is the Home Insurance Appraisal Clause?

 How Binding Is the Decision?

 An appraisal award is binding on the amount of loss once signed by any two of the three parties.
 Courts will rarely overturn it.
+Under Chapter 1813, the appraisal award is binding on both insurer and policyholder except in cases of fraud, accident, or material mistake.
 The narrow grounds for challenge include:

 - Fraud or misconduct by an appraiser or umpire